Iceland Campervan and Motorhome driving tips and information for a successful Road Trip.

 • Be aware of the possible drop from the highway to the access lane to the camp site as it can damage the campervan or affect your steering ability.

 • Be careful of children playing and running on the street.

 • When finding a spot to park and backing the car, make sure that nothing is behind the car, like children or a small tent.
 Get another passenger to watch you reverse and be mindful of trees above the campervan too.

 • Make sure that your children know where you are parked so they don’t get lost.

 • Use child harnesses, safety nets or lock the car door if your children have the habit of sleepwalking.

-• Note: if the champing grounds are packed with vehicles using 220 volts and you don’t have access to electricity you should use gas for the refrIgerator.
+• Note: if the camping grounds are packed with vehicles using 220 volts and you don’t have access to electricity you should switch to gas for the refrigerator.

-• Icelandic roads: The Icelandic road system is in places not good, particularly in the North- West.
+• Icelandic roads: The Icelandic road system is not good in places, particularly in the North- West.
 On bumpy roads reduce your speed considerably as driving too fast in poor conditions can damage the camper and cause you delays.

 • Driving speed: Be aware of speed limits and slow down before meeting another vehicle, particularly on gravel roads.
 Speeding fines in Iceland are high and there are road side speed cameras, particularly in tunnels.